 Aoife already has her layout in mind.
 She’s starting out in sports therapy so there will be a sports therapy room, but there will be different rooms for hydrotherapy, sports therapy and physiotherapy to accommodate children and adults.

-Aoife is studying her BSc (Hons) Sports Therapy from London Metropolitan University at Portobello Institute.
+Aoife is studying for her BSc (Hons) Sports Therapy at Portobello Institute.